Highway connecting Tofino and Ucluelet to rest of Vancouver Island faces nightly closures this summer - BC Local News

-The only road connecting the West Coast to Port Alberni and beyond looks like it will be shut down in both directions every night for three months this summer.
+The only road that connects the West Coast to Port Alberni and beyond looks like it will be shut down in both directions every night for three months this summer.

 Canada’s Ministry of Infrastructure and Communities and B.C.’s Ministry of Transportation and Infrastructure are splitting the cost of a roughly $27 million project that will upgrade a 1.5 kilometre stretch of Hwy.
 4 roughly 14 kilometres east of the West Coast junction.